zeitlings/alfred-set-default-browser/README.md

 ```
 --------

-The executable is basically a rewrite of [this code by "jw bargsten"](https://bargsten.org/wissen/publish-swift-app-via-homebrew/#lab-section-1) and adjusted to work nicely with Alfred.
-It was compiled on a MacBook with ARM Processor (M1 Pro).
-Should it not work for you or should you not want to run an opaque executable, just recompile it and replace the included version.
-(Right-click the Workflow and select `Reveal in Finder` for the location.)
+The executable is largely a rewrite of [this code by "J.W.
+Bargsten"](https://bargsten.org/wissen/publish-swift-app-via-homebrew/#lab-section-1) and adapted to work well with Alfred.
+It is a universal binary and will run on Macs with either ARM or Intel processors.
+If for some reason it does not work for you, or if you do not want to run an opaque executable, recompile and replace the included version.
+(Right-click the workflow and select `Reveal in Finder` for the location).

 ## Recompile